 - Your Health Care Proxy form, if you have completed one

-Please arrive at the Surgical Day Hospital (SDH) at 1275 York Avenue between East 67th and East 68th Streets.
+Your procedure will take place at Memorial Hospital, located at 1275 York Avenue between East 67th and East 68th Streets.
 This is the main building of MSK.
 Take the M elevator to the 2nd floor.

 Your doctor will explain the procedure to you and answer any questions you may have.
-He or she will ask you to sign a consent form.
+They will ask you to sign a consent form.

 When it’s time for your procedure, you will be brought into the procedure room and helped onto an exam table.
 You will be attached to equipment to monitor your heart, breathing, and blood pressure.
 You will also receive oxygen through your nose.
 A mouth guard will be placed over your teeth to protect them.

 You will receive anesthesia (medication to make you sleepy) through your IV.
-Once you are asleep, your doctor will pass the endoscope (a flexible tube with a camera at the end) through your mouth, down your esophagus (food pipe) and into your stomach.
+Once you’re asleep, your doctor will pass the endoscope (a flexible tube with a camera at the end) through your mouth, down your esophagus (food pipe) and into your stomach.

 After Your Procedure

-You will be taken Post Anesthesia Care Unit (PACU), where your nurse will monitor your temperature, pulse, breathing, and blood pressure.
-He or she will also check the bandage around your tube.
-You will stay in the PACU until you are fully awake.
+You will wake up in the Post Anesthesia Care Unit (PACU).
+Your nurse will monitor your temperature, pulse, breathing, and blood pressure.
+They will also check the bandage around your tube.
+You will stay in the PACU until you’re fully awake.

 Your nurse and dietitian will tell you about the types of foods you can eat.
 Your nurse will also tell you where to get supplies and show you how to: